-Basically this means that if the database contains has many many keys expiring in the same second, and this keys are at least 25% of the current population of keys with an expire set, Redis can block in order to reach back a percentage of keys already expired that is less than 25%.
+Basically this means that if the database has many many keys expiring in the same second, and these make up at least 25% of the current population of keys with an expire set, Redis can block in order to get the percentage of keys already expired below 25%.

 This approach is needed in order to avoid using too much memory for keys that area already expired, and usually is absolutely harmless since it's strange that a big number of keys are going to expire in the same exact second, but it is not impossible that the user used EXPIREAT extensively with the same Unix time.

 In short: be aware that many keys expiring at the same moment can be a source of latency.

 Redis 2.6 introduces the Redis Software Watchdog that is a debugging tool designed to track those latency problems that for one reason or the other esacped an analysis using normal tools.